Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Ballajura has 97 active public transport stops offering a mix of train and bus services.
-These stops are served by 26 individual routes, collectively providing 6,993 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located 279 meters from the nearest stop.
+Ballajura has 97 active public transport stops, served by a mix of trains and buses.
+These stops are covered by 26 different routes, offering a total of 6,993 weekly passenger trips.
+Transport accessibility is rated good, with residents on average being 279 meters from the nearest stop.

-Service frequency averages 999 trips per day across all routes, equating to approximately 72 weekly trips per stop.
+Service frequency averages 999 trips per day across all routes, equating to about 72 weekly trips per individual stop.

 Frequently Asked Questions - Transport